Frequently Asked Questions

 We want parents to understand the short and long term goals we set for their child and we also want them to practice with their child between therapy sessions.
 As a parent, you play an important role in your child’s success!

 What is the process to begin services?
+How do I schedule an evaluation?
 How long until my son/daughter can be seen?

 Getting your child started in therapy is a process.
 Each insurance has different requirements in order to get approval for our therapies.